Aerobic Workouts for Reducing Stress

 The Ideal Workout Schedule

-To effectively reduce stress, aim for at least 150 minutes of moderate-intensity aerobic exercise or 75 minutes of vigorous-intensity exercise per week.
+To effectively reduce stress, aim for at least 150 minutes of moderate-intensity aerobic exercise or 75 minutes of vigorous exercise per week.

-This can be broken down into manageable daily or weekly sessions, depending on your schedule.
+Depending on your schedule, this can be broken down into manageable daily or weekly sessions.

 Making It a Habit